Mazda CX-30 review - MPG, running costs & CO2

 Mazda has a reputation for clever engineering and the Mazda CX-30 is no different, featuring the world's first petrol engine with compression ignition - a technology first developed for diesel engines and branded SkyActiv-X. For 2021 this was improved upon again, with design updates, the addition of a mild-hybrid system and a new e-SkyActiv-X name.
 The idea is to give the range-topping CX-30 the driver appeal of a petrol but with fuel-efficiency that competes with its most frugal rivals.

-Such advanced tech comes at a premium though, so an entry-level petrol e-SkyActiv-G engine is also available lower in the range.
+Such advanced tech comes at a premium though, so an entry-level petrol e-SkyActiv-G engine is also available lower in the range – surprisingly, though, this is a larger, yet less powerful unit than the e-SkyActiv-X, and is designed to offer more low-down oomph, though it comes at the expense of some fuel economy.
 After initially offering the CX-30 with a SkyActiv-D diesel engine, Mazda withdrew it from sale in late 2019, making the CX-30 petrol only.

 Mazda CX-30 MPG & CO2

 If you're looking for a petrol compact SUV, the Mazda CX-30 is among the most affordable to run on the market.
-Even the less powerful but thirstier e-SkyActiv-G 2.0-litre petrol can manage a respectable 47.9mpg when smaller wheels, front-wheel drive and a manual gearbox are fitted.
-However, middling CO2 emissions are unlikely to make it popular with company-car drivers.
-Cars with more electrification, such as the Renault Captur plug-in hybrid and Hyundai Kona Electric, will cost you less in company-car tax if this applies to you.
+Even the less powerful but thirstier e-SkyActiv-G 2.5-litre petrol can manage a respectable 47.1mpg when smaller wheels, front-wheel drive and a manual gearbox are fitted.
+However, middling CO2 emissions of 135g/km are unlikely to make it popular with company-car drivers.
+Cars with more electrification, such as the Renault Captur hybrid and Hyundai Kona Electric, will cost you less in company-car tax if this applies to you.

-Mazda's e-SkyActiv-X engine is also 2.0 litres in capacity but uses clever engineering to produce more power with less fuel and cleaner tailpipe emissions, resulting in CO2 emissions from 128g/km for the front-wheel drive model with a manual gearbox and up to 50.4mpg.
+Mazda's e-SkyActiv-X engine is 2.0 litres in capacity but uses clever engineering to produce more power with less fuel and cleaner tailpipe emissions, resulting in CO2 emissions from 129g/km for the front-wheel drive model with a manual gearbox and up to 49.6mpg.
 However, it's worth noting the figures can drop to a less impressive 42.8mpg and 149g/km for the four-wheel-drive e-SkyActiv-X model with an automatic gearbox.

 Insurance groups